rashadism/openchoreo/samples/http-service-component/README.md

 3. **Workload** specifies what container(s) to run (echo server for testing)
 4. **ComponentDeployment** creates an actual deployment to an environment with optional overrides

-The controller reads these resources and generates the Kubernetes resources (Deployment, Service, HTTPRoute) based on the templates and parameters.
+The OpenChoreo controller manager uses these resources and generates the Kubernetes resources (Deployment, Service, HTTPRoute) based on the templates and parameters.

-## Apply resources
+## Deploy the sample

 Apply the sample: